Want to optimise your day? Want to get the most juice out of your 24 hours? Want a routine that will set you up for a successful day?

-Here’s how you can set yourself up for a good tomorrow the night before so that your future self will thank you for it.
+Here’s how you can set yourself up for a successful day the night before so that your future self will thank you for it.
 There are four key areas to look at here — preparation, technology, food and spirituality.
 Let’s focus on each one in turn, and explore the different elements you may want to include in your routine…

 - Before you go to bed, lay out your outfit or workout gear (so you don’t have to run around trying to find it in the dark at 6am).